 Why Live in Moore's Mill

 Moore's Mill in Auburn offers a blend of suburban tranquility and convenient access to urban amenities.
 The neighborhood is adjacent to the private Moore's Mill Club, which features an 18-hole golf course, a resort-style pool, a fitness center, and a clubhouse that hosts various events.
-Residents can enjoy the community pool or explore nearby outdoor attractions like Lake Willmore Trail and Chewacla State Park, which offers multiuse trails, a campground, and a 26-acre lake.
+Homes here are primarily custom builds from the 1990s, many on large lots with views of the golf course.
+Residents can swim at the community pool or explore the nearby Lake Willmore Trail.
+Chewacla State Park offers multiuse trails, a campground, and a 26-acre lake.
 Town Creek Park, with its playground and walking trail, is also about 3 miles away.
-Dining options are plentiful in the nearby Ogletree Village shopping center, with popular spots like Hamilton's on Ogletree, Amsterdam Cafe, and Lucy's.
-For everyday needs, a Publix supermarket is conveniently located along Moores Mill Road.
-The neighborhood primarily features custom homes from the 1990s, many on large lots with golf course views.
-Moore's Mill is about 3 miles from downtown Auburn and Auburn University, and 7 miles from Opelika via Interstate 85.
+Restaurants are plentiful in the nearby Ogletree Village Shopping Center, with popular spots like Hamilton's on Ogletree, Amsterdam Cafe, and Lucy's.
+For everyday needs, a Publix supermarket is conveniently located along Moore's Mill Road.
+The community is about 3 miles from downtown Auburn and Auburn University, and 7 miles from Opelika via Interstate 85.
 Auburn City Schools, including Dean Road Elementary, Wrights Mill Road Elementary, J.F.
 Drake Middle School, East Samford School, Auburn Junior High, and Auburn High School, are highly rated, making the area appealing for families.
-The neighborhood experiences low crime risk compared to the national average, adding to its appeal for potential homebuyers.

 Frequently Asked Questions